pierre-bourguet/3-tag-rna-seq/README.md

 ```

 ## DESeq2
 An analysis of differentially expressed genes (DEGs).
-You can remove outliers (e.g. : samples with low read counts), or exclude all samples matching a string pattern, to test the influence of some samples on the outcome.
+You can remove outliers (e.g. : samples with low read counts), or exclude all samples matching a string pattern, to test their influence on the outcome.
 By default, the analysis focuses on protein-coding genes and transposable elements, but you can control this by modifying the DESeq2 environment file.

 - (optional) Modify the DESeq2 environment file, to change annotations of interest.
 Default annotations are protein-coding genes and TAIR10 transposable elements.
 ```shell